 Who we are

-The Foundation for the Rights of Future Generations (FRFG), is an advocatory think tank.
-It was founded in 1997 by a non-partisan alliance of five young people between the ages of 18 and 27.
-To this day, the non-partisan foundation is headed by one of the youngest foundation boards in Germany.
-The board is supported by young ambassadors, a board of trustees and a scientific advisory board that brings together renowned scientists.
+The Foundation for the Rights of Future Generations (FRFG) is a think tank and activist group founded in 1997 by a non-partisan alliance of five young people between the ages of 18 and 27.
+We are one of the youngest foundations in Germany to this day.
+Ambassadors, trustees and researchers support the foundation in its work.

-Politics and society are currently fixed on the present.
-Gradual and future problems lack public and political attention.
-Election cycles force politicians to achieve political success within the legislative term, if possible.
+Politics and society are obsessed with the here and now.
+Slowly-emerging problems or ones that will affect us in the future lack public and political attention.
+Election cycles force politicians to focus on short-term political success.
 And the costs of today’s political, economic and social decisions are all too frequently shifted into the future.
-Negative long-term consequences often remain unconsidered today.
-In the long run, the young and future generations are affected by most of today’s decisions – but the voice of the younger generation is under-represented in the decision-making process.
-And future generations are speechless today.
+Younger generations are affected most by today’s decisions in the long-run — and yet their voice is under-represented in the decision-making process.
+Unborn generations have no voice at all.

-…passionate: We are inspiring changemakers, believe in our vision and put our heart and soul into it.
-Most of our employees support us on a voluntary basis.
+are passionate: We believe in our vision and put our heart and soul into it.
+We are mostly staffed by volunteers.

-…goal-oriented: We want to make a difference and change society.
-We therefore set ourselves high goals and regularly review their implementation.
+are goal-oriented: We want to make a difference and change society.
+We set ourselves concrete goals and do our best to achieve them.

-…policy advice: The foundation is registered in the so called „lobby list“ of the German Bundestag and has special consultative status with the UN’s ECOSOC.
+offer policy advice: The foundation is registered in the German Bundestag’s so-called “lobby list” and has special consultative status with the UN’s Economic and Social Council (ECOSOC).

-While our work is rewarding, we’re always delighted and honored when respected organizations recognize our achievements.
+Even though our work is rewarding in itself, we’re always delighted and honored when respected organizations recognize our achievements.

 2014 — Our Task Award